 STATS 100 : Concepts in Statistics

 The overall goal of STATS 100 is to increase your confidence and your personal interest in Statistics.
 So if you've done a little bit of Statistics study in the past or avoided it completely, and/or think Statistics is boring or difficult, then this course should convince you how awesome working with data really is!
-STATS 100 will develop your conceptual understanding of Statistics through active participation in problems using real data, hands-on activities, and projects.
-The course uses a range of computational tools and focuses on data literacy across a wide range of disciplines.
-The lectures are designed to be interactive and the weekly topics build on each other over the course.
-If you intend to study any subject that requires working with data, this course will help you build strong foundations in the key concepts of Statistics.
+STATS 100 will develop your conceptual understanding of Statistics through active participation in problems using real data, hands-on activities, group work and projects.
+The course use a range of computational tools and focuses on data literacy across a wide range of disciplines.
+The lectures are designed to be interactive and to build on each other over the course.
+If you are intending to study any subject that requires working with data, this course will help you build strong foundations in the key concepts of Statistics.

 Capabilities Developed in this Course